Categories: ·

 THE ABANDONED MILITARY SCHOOL IN GERMANY

-These buildings were reconverted in 1940 to house the ‘Schule für Heeresmotorisierung’.
-It was a military technical school.
-Later it was used by the Soviet army as ‘Schule Nr.
-1’ until 1992.
+In 1940, these buildings underwent reconversion to accommodate the ‘Schule für Heeresmotorisierung’, a military technical school.
+Subsequently, the Soviet army utilized them as ‘Schule Nr.
+1’ up until 1992.

-The research and development department of the Panzertruppenschule, named ‘Versuchsabteilung für Heeresmotorisierung’ was detached from the school and renamed ‘Schule für Heeresmotorisierung‘.
-The now independent institute started in February 1940.
-The school trained repairmen, foremen, and other technical personnel.
-The Panzertruppenschule now concentrated on the operational-tactical training of officers.
+The Panzertruppenschule’s research and development department, originally known as ‘Versuchsabteilung für Heeresmotorisierung,’ was separated from the school and subsequently renamed ‘Schule für Heeresmotorisierung.’
+This newly autonomous institute commenced operations in February 1940, focusing on the training of repairmen, foremen, and other technical staff.
+Meanwhile, the Panzertruppenschule shifted its focus to the operational and tactical training of officers.

-On April 20th in 1945, Soviet troops took over the military area with almost no resistance.
-The bunkers and barracks had been vacated a few hours earlier.
-In the 1950s, almost 80 thousand Soviet citizens lived on this military site.
-The old school buildings were transformed to apartments for officers, soldiers, and their families.
-One of the buildings was still used as a school and named ‘Schule Nr.
-1’.
+On April 20, 1945, Soviet forces captured the military area with minimal resistance.
+The bunkers and barracks had been abandoned just hours before.
+By the 1950s, the site was home to nearly 80,000 Soviet citizens.
+Old school buildings were converted into apartments for officers, soldiers, and their families.
+Additionally, one of the structures continued to serve as a school, bearing the name ‘Schule Nr 1’.

 Built 1933